gazbert/bxbot/README.md

 See the [`pom.xml`](./pom.xml) for details.

 ## Testing
-The bot has undergone basic unit testing on a _best-effort_ basis - there is a continuous integration build running on [Travis CI](https://travis-ci.org/gazbert/bxbot).
+The bot has undergone basic unit testing on a _best-effort_ basis; there is a continuous integration build running on [Travis CI](https://travis-ci.org/gazbert/bxbot).

 The latest stable build can always be found on the [Releases](https://github.com/gazbert/bxbot/releases) page.